emilkarlen/exactly/README.rst

 * Support for non-terminating processes
 * Windows port (most features work, but have not been thoroughly tested)
 * Symbol substitution in files
-* More matchers, string transformers, etc
+* More matchers, text transformers, etc
 * Long term goals

   - Dynamic symbol values (contents of dir, current date, e.g.)